matrix-org/matrix.org/content/docs/legacy/_index.md

 [extra]
 emoji = "🕸️"
 tile = "Legacy documentation"
+meta_description = """
+This section contains all the documentation previously published that is no longer relevant or maintained.
+It is kept online for archive purposes.
+"""
 +++

 This section contains all the outdated documentation from the former matrix.org